Microbiome-Revolution/Data-standard/WP1/dna_quantifications.md

-## The Microbiome Green Revolution's documentation for working with Work-Package 1 (Field Surveys) data and metadata

-### There are currently two files associated with Work-Package 1:

 #### *dna_quantifications.csv*

 - This file contains the outputs from the DNA quantification experiments, following the field sample collection undertaken by Imperial Staff and Farmers.